bertofurth/Seagate-Central-Samba/INSTRUCTIONS_FIRMWARE_UPGRADE_METHOD.md

 A display entitled "Update progress" showing a progress meter should appear.

-After about 3 minutes the progress meter seems to pause at 86%.
+After about few minutes the progress meter seems to pause for a significant amount of time at 86%.

 I believe at this point the upgrade process is trying to catalogue user data files so if you have a lot of user data files stored on